jelikaer/IBAN-validation/README.md

 This REST API is made for International Bank Account Number (IBAN) validation.
 Validation process is made according to instruction from [Wikipedia](https://en.wikipedia.org/wiki/International_Bank_Account_Number#Algorithms).
-This project consists only of backend part.
+This project consists only of backend part which implements IBAN VALIDATION REST API enpoint.
 Fronted written for this API locates at `https://github.com/jelikaer/IBAN-validation-ui.git`.
+These two parts are physically separated and UI part interacts with backend part through the REST API endpoint.

 ### Used technologies for development, building and deployment
 * Java 11